survivejs/webpack-book/manuscript/building/03_code_splitting.md

 ![Lazy loaded content](images/lazy.png)

-The build result is the more interesting part.
 If you run `npm run build`, you should see something like this:

 ```bash
 Hash: e61343b53de634da8aac